ToruNiina/Coffee-mill/README.md

 Using doxygen, you can generate the document files of the Coffee-mill.

-To generate document, run following commands.
+To generate a document, run following commands.

     $ cd build
     $ cmake ..